 When it comes to SAP BPC, you can’t complain about the absence of choice.
 Having decided to implement SAP BPC is one.
-But then it suddenly turns out that since the new release of BPC 11.0 there are five different versions available for BPC nowadays.
+But then it suddenly turns out that since the new release of SAP BPC 11.0 there are five different versions available for SAP BPC nowadays.
 Making up your decision about what version to implement may cause you suffer due to the paralyzing surfeit of it.
-And even when you have already implemented BPC you may be facing that peculiar dilemma: should I keep using the current version or should I upgrade to a newer version?
+And even when you have already implemented SAP BPC you may be facing that peculiar dilemma: should I keep using the current version or should I upgrade to a newer version?

 1. Different flavors of SAP BPC

 In recent blogs, my colleagues already introduced the different flavors of SAP Business Planning and Consolidation (SAP BPC).
 In these blogs the following topics have been discussed: